 - anything else you want!

 - Preheat oven to 350 °F.

-- Pour 1 C lukewarm water into a large mixing bowl and dissolve in 1 tbsp of sugar.
-Sprinkle 1 tbsp yeast over the surface and let it sit for 10 minutes or until the yeast is foamy and covering the water surface.
+- Pour 1 C lukewarm water into a large mixing bowl and dissolve in 1 tablespoon of sugar.
+Sprinkle 1 tablespoon yeast over the surface and let it sit for 10 minutes or until the yeast is foamy and covering the water surface.
 This is a good time to start preparing the calzone filling ingredients.

 - Press the dough into a ball and place back into the mixing bowl.
 Cover with a damp towel (or paper towel) and let it rest for 10 – 15 minutes.
 This is a good time to continue preparing the calzone filling ingredients.

 - Now the dough is ready to roll.
 Cut into 4 even pieces.
 Roll each of the 4 pieces on a floured surface until the dough is about ⅛ inch thick.

 - Transfer the rolled-out dough onto a baking sheet lined with either parchment paper, silicone baking mat or corn meal (to prevent sticking).
 If you use corn meal, note that the top of the calzone will be covered in corn meal as well.

 - Once the dough is on a baking tray, cover half of each circle with toppings.
 Start with pizza sauce or pesto then layer on additional toppings.

 - Try not to stack the toppings higher than 1 ½ inches, otherwise it’s difficult to fold the top over.

 - Once the calzones are filled, carefully pick up the top half and fold it over the toppings, bringing the edges together.
 If the top doesn’t reach the bottom edge, either remove some toppings or carefully try to stretch the dough out so it will reach.